Crohn's Disease - Treatment Overview

 With severe symptoms, the first step is to control the disease.
 When your

-find a medicine or combination of medicines that keeps
+After symptoms are controlled, your treatment will focus on medicine or a combination of medicines that keeps

 Crohn's disease in remission.

-condition is stable or more frequently if you have flare-ups.
+condition is stable.
+You'll be seen more often if you have flare-ups.
 You may have

 lab tests every 2 to 3 months.